Box spaces of the free group that neither contain expanders nor embed into a Hilbert space: Introduction

-Box spaces are good sources of examples in the world of bounded geometry metric spaces (i.e. ones in which the cardinality of balls is uniformly bounded by some constant depending only on the radius) because their geometric properties often have strong links with algebraic or analytic properties of the parent group $G$.
-For example, the first explicit construction of expander graphs, due to Margulis (\cite{Mar}), was given in the form of a box space of a group with Kazhdan's property (T).
 Expanders are sequences of graphs of bounded degree which are highly connected.
 These seemingly contradictory properties of sparseness and connectivity make them sought-after objects in computer science, network design, and computational group theory, as well as interesting geometric objects in their own right.
 The connectivity properties of expanders are also what prevents them from embedding well into Banach spaces.
+A weakly embedded expander is the obstruction to embedding coarsely into a Hilbert space that was first used in the probabilistic proof of \cite{Gro}.
+Note that it is unknown whether a weakly embedded expander implies the existence of a coarsely embedded expander.

-For a long time, the presence of coarsely embedded expanders was in fact the only known obstruction to a bounded geometry metric space coarsely embedding into a Hilbert space.
-Note that if one does not impose the condition of bounded geometry, then $\ell^p$ with $p>2$ is a space which does not contain coarsely embedded expanders, yet does not admit an embedding into a Hilbert space (\cite{JR}).
+For a long time, the presence of coarsely (or weakly) embedded expanders was in fact the only known obstruction to a bounded geometry metric space coarsely embedding into a Hilbert space.
+Note that if one does not impose the condition of bounded geometry, then $\ell^p$ with $p>2$ is a space which does not contain expanders, yet does not admit a coarse embedding into a Hilbert space (\cite{JR}).

 An important step towards answering the question of whether expanders are indeed the only possible obstruction was the paper of Tessera \cite{Tes}, in which he was able to give a characterization of spaces which do not embed coarsely into a Hilbert space in terms of \emph{generalized expanders}, which satisfy corresponding Poincar\'{e} inequalities relative to a measure.